bup/bup/Documentation/bup-restore.md

     backup on the given branch.
 You can discover other revisions using `bup ls /branch`.

-/path/to/file
+some/where
-:   the original absolute filesystem path to the file you
+:   the previously saved path (after any stripping/grafting) that you
     want to restore.
-For example, `/etc/passwd`.
+For example, `etc/passwd`.

-Note: if the /path/to/file is a directory, `bup restore` will restore that directory as well as recursively restoring all its contents.
+If _some/where_ names a directory, `bup restore` will restore that directory and then recursively restore its contents.

-If /path/to/file is a directory ending in a slash (ie.
+If _some/where_ names a directory and ends with a slash (ie. path/to/dir/), `bup restore` will restore the children of that directory directly to the current directory (or the `--outdir`).
+If _some/where_ does not end in a slash, the children will be restored to a subdirectory of the current directory.

-/path/to/dir/), `bup restore` will restore the children of that directory directly to the current directory (or the `--outdir`).
-If the directory does *not* end in a slash, the children will be restored to a subdirectory of the current directory.
-See the EXAMPLES section to see how this works.
+If _some/where_ names a directory and ends in '/.' (ie. path/to/dir/.), `bup restore` will do exactly what it would have done for path/to/dir, and then restore _dir_'s metadata to the current directory (or the `--outdir`).
+See the EXAMPLES section.

 Whenever path metadata is available, `bup restore` will attempt to restore it.
 When restoring ownership, bup implements tar/rsync-like